Top 30 FAQs

 Residence cards are produced within 4–8 weeks post-appointment.
 During production, you have a temporary residence document (comprovativo) valid for work, banking, and local administration.
 Most Ericeira expats begin employment, rental occupancy, and daily life during this 4–8 week wait without legal interruption.

-23. Are there expat-friendly banks in Ericeira or nearby Mafra that are valid for a D8 Visa in 2026?
+23. Are there Expat-friendly banks in Ericeira or nearby Mafra that are valid for a D8 Visa in 2026?

-24. Can I work as a freelance English teacher in Ericeira while on a D8 Visa in 2026?
+24. Can I work as a freelance English teacher in Ericeira while on a Portugal D8 Visa in 2026?

 26. What are the tax implications of living in Ericeira on a D8 Visa as a remote worker in 2026?

 Contact AIMA's Lisbon regional office (nearest to Ericeira) via phone (+351 217 115 000), email (contactenos.aima.gov.pt), or their online portal 30–60 days after arrival.
-Bring passport, D8 Visa sticker, NIF, NISS, 12-month lease, proof of €3,480+ monthly income, health insurance, and accommodation docs.
-Ericeira applicants typically drive 40–45 minutes to Lisbon AIMA; the appointment process in 4–8 weeks for your residence card.
-We pre-schedule, prepare your complete dossier, and accompany you to ensure first-time approval without rejections.
+Bring passport, D7 Visa sticker, NIF, NISS, 12-month lease, health insurance, and accommodation docs.
+Ericeira applicants typically drive 40–45 minutes to Lisbon AIMA; the appointment process takes 4–8 weeks for your residence card.
+We pre-schedule, prepare your complete dossier, and accompany you to ensure first-time approval without rejections in 2026.

 Ask us today!